relloyd/halfpipe/README.md

 #### B) Bring You Own Oracle Drivers

 Download one of the Release binaries and add it to your target environment.
-Copy the plugins to `/usr/local/lib` to get started.
-If you don't want Oracle or ODBC functionality you should be good to just use the `hp` standalone binary.
-If you want Oracle functionality via the Oracle plugin, you'll need the Oracle Instant Client installed and on your PATH.
+Optionally, copy the plugins to `/usr/local/lib` depending on your connectivity requirements to get started.
+If you don't want Oracle or ODBC functionality you should be good to just use the core `hp` standalone binary.
+On the other hand, if you want Oracle functionality via the Oracle plugin, you'll need the Oracle Instant Client installed and on your PATH.

 If you get an error like `hp: error while loading shared libraries: libclntsh.so.19.1: cannot open shared object file: No such file or directory` ensure your ORACLE_HOME environment variable is set and the OCI library is accessible.
 Follow Oracle's Instant Client set-up instructions and check SQL*Plus works then you should be good to go.
 The ODBC plugin requires unixODBC libraries.

-Run the [`configure.sh`](demo-svg/configure/README.md) script to learn how to set up basic connections.
+To configure connections, see the command usage or run the [`configure.sh`](demo-svg/configure/README.md) script to run a basic guided setup.

 ## Quick Start